-- 4.1 Ensure both paper and digital records are held in accessible but protected central locations, controlled by up-to-date security permissions to prevent unauthorised access to and disclosure of information, in compliance with the IT Security Policy and Data Protection Policy and Procedures, e.g. restrict folder access to the necessary members of staff, and apply password protection to files containing confidential information - 4.2 Store all records essential for business use in the central corporate file plan in the R: drive, so that departments can operate efficiently when individual employees are absent or leave the College.
-The P:drive is only to be used for personal purposes - 4.3 Use links to electronic records and folders instead of attachments when sharing information internally, to control access and avoid storing duplicate data unnecessarily - 4.4 Store any paper records containing personal or confidential information in locked cabinets or secured rooms when not in use.
+- 4.1 Ensure both paper and digital records are held in accessible but protected central locations, controlled by up-to-date security permissions to prevent unauthorised access to and disclosure of information, in compliance with the IT Security Policy and Data Protection Policy and Procedures, e.g. restrict folder access to the necessary members of staff, and apply password protection to files containing confidential information - 4.2 Store all records essential for business use in the central corporate file plan (R: Drive), so that departments can operate efficiently when individual employees are absent or leave the College - 4.3 Use links to electronic records and folders instead of attachments when sharing information internally, to control access and avoid storing duplicate data unnecessarily - 4.4 Store any paper records containing personal or confidential information in locked cabinets or secured rooms when not in use.